rachfop/takomo-docs/docs/getting-started/introduction.md

 #### Safe

 Avoid mistakes by reviewing changes to the configuration before deployment.
-Take advantage of safety features that prevent deployments to wrong environments and accounts.
+Take advantage of safety features that prevent deployments to the wrong environments and accounts.

 #### Secrets Management

-Store your secrets, such as passwords and API keys, into AWS Parameter Store, and use them as input parameters to your CloudFormation stacks.
+Store your secrets, such as passwords and API keys, in AWS Parameter Store, and use them as input parameters for your CloudFormation stacks.

 #### Extensible